metas-mk/100-days-of-code/r2-log.md

 - Syncronous action creator: instantly returns an action object with data ready to be directly processed by reducers
 - Asyncronous action creator: takes some amount of time for it to get its data ready to be consumed.
 Happens for example with network requests.
 To deal with thode in Redux we always have to use a middleware (e.g. Redux Thunk)

+#### Where does middleware locate in the Redux cycle

+- middleware is located between dispatch and reducers
+  - dispatch forwards the actions to the middleware
+  - middleware does whatever it shall do with the actions and sends it to the Reducers to be consumed